Sword of Victory: History

-It is a double-edged iron sword with a quartz hilt, held in a scabbard made of gold, inlaid with precious stones.
-It was among the relics discovered in 1957 from the crypt at Wat Ratchaburana.

-According to a stone inscription (Note: The 2nd Stone Inscription, Wat Sri Chum.) describing the history of the Sukhothai Kingdom, Pho Khun Pha Mueang had been given the sword Phra Saeng Khan chai si by his father, Pho Khun Si Nao Num.
-(Note: Jaroonsak Jarudhiranart, citing Suchit Wongthet, 2536 BE: 18.)

-However, a story has been circulated that the sword was found in 1784 by a fisherman in Cambodia who found it in his fishing net (in Tonle Sap) at Siem Riep, and Chao Phraya Uthai Phubet who ruled presented it to Phutthayotfa Chulalok (Rama I) of Thailand, (Note: Note that "The Royal Regalia Phra Maha Phichai Mongkut (The Great Crown of Victory).. was made during the reign of King Rama I".) his suzerain at the time.
+The sword was found in 1784 by a fisherman in Cambodia who found it in his fishing net (in Tonle Sap) at Siem Riep, and Chao Phraya Uthai Phubet who ruled presented it to Phutthayotfa Chulalok (Rama I) of Thailand, (Note: Note that "The Royal Regalia Phra Maha Phichai Mongkut (The Great Crown of Victory).. was made during the reign of King Rama I".) his suzerain at the time.
 According to legend, it was said that the moment the blade arrived in Bangkok, seven lightning strikes hit the city simultaneously, including the city gate (Wiset Chaisi), where the blade entered, and over the main gate of the Grand Palace (Phiman Chaisi).

 During the coronation ceremony the king is handed the sword by a Brahmin, then straps it onto his belt himself.
 The sword features heavily in the Oath of Allegiance Ceremony where the King ceremoniously dips the sword into a bowl of sacred water, and then drinks the water as an example, followed by senior civil servants and military officers as a sign of allegiance to the institution of the monarchy.